 Interstate 94 runs 1,585 miles from Billings, Montana to Port Huron, Michigan, where it ends at the Blue Water Bridge into Sarnia, Ontario.
 It is the northernmost coast-bound east-west interstate, paralleling I-90 across Montana, North Dakota, and the upper Midwest before taking its own path across Wisconsin, Illinois, Indiana, and Michigan.

-For freight, I-94 is the principal Detroit-to-Northwest corridor, the main route for Bakken oil-patch traffic in North Dakota, and the spine of the Twin Cities-to-Chicago intermodal network.
-The Detroit and Chicago metro segments are among the busiest urban interstates in the country, particularly the Dan Ryan Expressway in Chicago (where I-94 is concurrent with I-90) and the Edsel Ford Freeway in Detroit.
+For freight, I-94 is the principal Detroit-to-Northwest corridor, the main route for Bakken oil-patch traffic in North Dakota, and the main Twin Cities-to-Chicago intermodal route.
+The Detroit and Chicago metro segments rank among the worst truck bottlenecks in the country on ATRI's 2024 Top 100 list, including the Chicago I-90/I-94 interchanges (where I-94 is concurrent with I-90) and the Detroit I-94/I-75 interchange.

 Geographically I-94 is mostly flat, with the only significant climbs through the Badlands of western North Dakota and the rolling country of southern Wisconsin.
 Weather hazards are dominated by ground blizzards across the northern Plains, lake-effect snow on the Indiana-Michigan border, and occasional severe weather across Wisconsin and Minnesota.